Mixed Tensor Products, Capelli Berezinians, and Newton's Formula for $\mathfrak{gl}(m|n)$: Introduction

 \subsection{Organization of this paper}

 In Section ~\ref{prelims} we review some basics about general linear Lie superalgebras and establish some notation.
-In Section ~\ref{sec: homomorphism} we construct the homomorphism $\varphi_R$ for $R \in Z(\mathcal{D}'(m|n) \otimes U(\gl(m|n)))$.
+In Section ~\ref{sec: homomorphism} we construct the homomorphism $\varphi_R$ for $R \in Z(\mathcal{D}'(m|n) \otimes U(\mathfrak{gl}(m|n)))$.
 In Section~\ref{sec: inflating}, we discuss inflations of representations via the homomorphism $\varphi$.
-In Section \ref{sec: harish chandra}, we relate the restriction of $\varphi$ to the center of $U(\gl(m|n))$ to the corresponding Harish-Chandra homomorphisms.
-In Section \ref{sec: capelli berezinians}, we establish the super Newton's formula and determine the images of the Gelfand generators under $\varphi$.
+In Section \ref{sec: harish chandra}, we relate the restriction of $\varphi$ to the center of $U(\mathfrak{gl}(m|n))$ to the corresponding Harish-Chandra homomorphisms.
+In Section \ref{sec: capelli berezinians}, we reprove the super Newton's formula and determine the images of the Gelfand generators under $\varphi$.
 Finally, in Section \ref{sec: kernel}, we derive the kernel of the map $\varphi$, a partial generalization of the results in Section 6 of \cite{GR_2021}.

-In Appendix~\ref{proof}, we give the proof that $\varphi_R$ is a homomorphism, which is a long but straightforward computation.
-In Appendix \ref{long computations}, we give some explicit formulas for the images under $\varphi$ of a set of homogeneous elements of $U(\gl(m+1|n))$, using a direct computational approach.
+The proof that $\varphi_R$ is a homomorphism is given in Appendix \ref{proof}, which is a long but straightforward computation.
+Appendix \ref{long computations} gives some explicit formulas for the images under $\varphi$ of a set of homogeneous elements of $U(\mathfrak{gl}(m+1|n))$, using a direct computational approach.
 All the Gelfand generators can be written as sums of elements from this set, so we obtain an alternative proof of Theorem \ref{thm : gelfand} that does not rely on other sections.